 Worker’s role and status

 Another factor is the role of the injured person.
-Does he or she fit the definition of seaman?
-In general being a seaman means contributing to the purpose and mission of the vessel, usually the case for crewmembers on gas and oil rigs.
-Our attorneys analyze each situation to ensure that injured rig workers meet the Jones Act definition of sea man.
+Does he or she fit the definition of a seaman?
+In general, being a seaman means contributing to the purpose and mission of the vessel, usually the case for crewmembers on gas and oil rigs.
+Our attorneys analyze each situation to ensure that injured rig workers meet the Jones Act definition of a seaman.